batarong/Batarong-Installer/README.md

 > [!WARNING]
 > The project is in early development!

-A project for Vatarong so he can get the OS he deserves.
+A project for Batarong so he can get the OS he deserves.

 ## Installing